AVSystem/developer-zone/docs/API_documentation/Guides/Send_data_outside_application.md

 ### Create a Kafka event handler

 Send a POST request to the endpoint /deviceEvents/handler/kafka.
-Use the domain query parameter to specify the domain, otherwise, the domain of the user authorizing the request will be selected.
+Use the domain query parameter to specify the domain, otherwise, the domain of the user authorizing the request will be used as default.
 In the request body, provide the event handler configuration.
 It consists of two parts:

 #### Configure the connection to the Kafka instance